jbenet/ios-ntp/README.md

 		NSDate * nt = nc.networkTime;

+It will take about one minute before untrustworthy servers start to get dropped from the pool.

 _It would probably be better if NetworkClock called back to a delegate method, like NetAssociation does below, when it had a good time but that's not how it works, yet, so you have to wait till things settle